fermyon/developer/content/cloud/deployment-concepts.md

 In this article, we describe the core technologies and concepts, which are part of the deployment process in the Fermyon Cloud.

-## Fermyon Cloud implements OCI, the Open Container Initiative, specifications
+## Fermyon Cloud Implements OCI, the Open Container Initiative, Specifications

 The [Fermyon Cloud Plugin for Spin](https://developer.fermyon.com/cloud/cloud-command-reference) uses the [OCI Image](https://github.com/opencontainers/image-spec) and [OCI Distribution](https://github.com/opencontainers/distribution-spec) Specifications to move applications to the Cloud.
 These use of these specifications enables the use of existing infrastructure to distribute applications between Spin and Fermyon Cloud.